A writing tool for literature essays

 Can it handle poetry as well as novels?▾

 Yes.
-For poetry, the drafter works at the line and stanza level — meter, enjambment, sonic patterning, volta, imagery clusters — and quotes verbatim rather than paraphrasing.
+For poetry, the workspace works at the line and stanza level — meter, enjambment, sonic patterning, volta, imagery clusters — and quotes verbatim rather than paraphrasing.
 For novels, it works at the passage and chapter level.
 Tell it the specific text in the prompt and it will adjust the granularity of its close reading.

 Which citation style does it use for literature essays?▾